-*In 2013-14, approximately 300 students will participate in 15 varsity sports at WWU, six for men and nine for women.
+*In 2014-15, approximately 300 students will participate in 15 varsity sports at WWU, six for men and nine for women.
 WWU has been an official member of NCAA Division II since September 1998.

-*In 2012-13, WWU placed 12th among 300 NCAA Division II schools in the Sports Director's Cup national all-sports standings, the fifth straight Top 15 finish for the Vikings.
-The Vikings were sixth in 2009-10, seventh in 2010-11, 10th in 2008-09 and 13th in 2012-13.
-WWU has had 10 straight Top 50 finishes and been among the Top 100 in each of its 15 seasons as a NCAA II member.
+*In 2013-14, WWU tied for 20th among 300 NCAA Division II schools in the Sports Director's Cup national all-sports standings, the seventh straight Top 20 finish for the Vikings.
+WWU was sixth in 2009-10, seventh in 2010-11, 10th in 2008-09, 12th in 2012, 13th in 2011-12 and 20th in 2007-08.
+WWU has had 11 consecutive Top 50 finishes and been among the Top 100 in each of its 16 seasons as a NCAA II member.

-*WWU ranks among the top 15 in women's basketball victories among all four-year schools with that program making 14 NCAA tournament appearances in 15 years.
+*WWU ranks among the top 15 in women's basketball victories among all four-year schools with that program making 15 NCAA tournament appearances in 16 years.
 The Vikings had the fourth-longest league volleyball winning streak in NCAA II of 57 from 2002-04.
 WWU, which won the NAIA national softball title in 1998, had a 38-game victory string in women's soccer from 1982-84.